All Products

 You have compute clusters that are deployed in two data centers to analyze the same group of objects.
 You can maintain the replicas of the objects in the two regions.

-When local regulatory compliance requires that data cannot leave your country or region, you can use same-region replication to store replicas of data from the source bucket in multiple destination buckets within the same region.
+When regulatory mandates require data residency within a specific country or region, you can leverage same-region replication (SRR) to replicate data from the source bucket to multiple destination buckets within the same geographic region.

 • Synchronization between test and production environments

-To ensure that the test environment simulates the production environment as closely as possible, you can use same-region replication to quickly and securely synchronize data between the two environments.
-This allows you to verify new features without affecting actual production data.
+To ensure the test environment closely mirrors the production environment, you can use SRR to securely and efficiently synchronize data between them.
+This enables validation of new features in a controlled setting without compromising production data integrity.

 • Aggregation of logs to a single bucket

-If you store logs in multiple buckets or across multiple accounts, you can use same-region replication to replicate logs to a single bucket within the same region for centralized processing.
+If you store logs in multiple buckets or across multiple accounts, you can use SRR to replicate logs to a single bucket within the same region for centralized processing.

 References